 The word "breast" refers to the front of the chest and the mammary glands that begin to grow in women during puberty.
 These glands are made up of lobules, glandular structures that produce milk in females.
 The lobules drain into the duct system, connecting the paths that transport milk to the nipples.

 Our breasts are made up of tissue, blood vessels, and lymphatic vessels that drain fluid to lymph nodes.
 These lymph nodes are located in the armpits and behind the breastbone or sternum.
-Lymph nodes act as security guards for the immune system, ready to attack any bacteria, viruses, or foreign substances that enter the body.
-This is most important for the nodes surrounding a woman’s milk supply for baby.
+Lymph nodes act as security guards for the immune system, ready to bugs or foreign substances that enter the body.
+This is most important for the nodes surrounding a woman's milk supply for baby.

 Did you know that men have breasts too?
 Yes!
 Male breast tissue just lacks the specialized lobules women possess because they have different physiological needs.

 The health effects of breastfeeding apply to all women around the world.
 As reported by the NCBI, breast milk is specific to infants' unique nutritional needs.
 Breast milk supports a baby's immune system, encourages a healthy inflammation response, and protects both mother and child against pathogens.

 Postpartum is a journey of transitions, as mentioned in our last blog post.
 Breastfeeding is an emotional part of this journey that can bring joy, struggles, and even discomforts and challenges.
 But there are ways to ease that transition and increase your joy in breastfeeding.